interTwin-eu/itwinai/docs/index.rst

 Welcome to itwinai's documentation!
 ===================================

-``itwinai`` is a framework for advanced AI/ML workflows in digital twins.
+``itwinai`` is a framework for advanced AI/ML workflows in Digital Twins (DTs).

-This platform is intended to support general-purpose MLOps for digital twin use cases in `interTwin <https://www.intertwin.eu/>`_ project.
+This platform is intended to support general-purpose MLOps for Digital Twin use cases in the `interTwin <https://www.intertwin.eu/>`_ project.

 Platform for machine learning workflows in digital twins
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++